Hamzareedy/MAV_depth_estimation/README.md

 2. Ignore the 5-layer Joint encoder and decoder since I don't know how exactly the 5 layers are connected and that may even double the model size.
 Given our limited cpu and memory, I opt to use a 2-layer connection.

-3. For every layer representively in encoder and decoder, I implemented residual cnnection to aid in construction.
+3. For the last three layer representively in encoder and decoder, I directly implemented residual cnnection to aid in construction without using the upscale algorithm talked in the paper.